branlindsey/junyi_app_user/README.md

 There is a lot of turnover!

 ### Data Preparation
-The data set contains activities
+The data was loaded into a Pandas DataFrame and cleaned by removing unneeded columns, and changing boolean values to integers.
 - Show columns